 Blood pressure is the force of your blood pushing against the walls of your arteries.
 Each time your heart beats, it pumps out blood into the arteries.
 Your blood pressure is highest when your heart beats, pumping the blood.
 This is called systolic pressure.
 Between beats, your blood pressure falls.
 This is the diastolic pressure.

 Your blood pressure reading uses these two numbers, the systolic and diastolic pressures.
 Usually they are written one above or before the other.
-A reading of
+The blood pressure guidelines and recommendations for treatment were revised in 2017.
+The current classifications consider a reading of

 - 120/80 or lower is normal blood pressure